Ari raised a stone over Hjälm his father. God help his spirit. ”

-Almost a thousand years ago, Ari, who lived at Ramsjö farm, decided to raise a rune stone in memory of his father Hjälm.
-He gave the assignment to the rune carver Erik who had made himself a big name in Fjädrundaland (Fjärdhundraland).
-Erik is, for example, responsible for a rune stone that is next door to Forsby kvarn and on a farm a little further south, two twin stones stand opposite each other.
+Almost a thousand years ago, Ari, who lived on Ramsjö farm, decided to have a runestone erected in memory of his father Hjälm.
+He gave the assignment to rune engraver Erik who had made a big name for himself in Fjädrundaland (Fjärdhundraland).
+Erik, for example, is the author of a runestone that is next to Forsby kvarn and on a farm a little further south two twin stones stand opposite each other.

 However, this stone had a slightly different fate.

 It stood in peace for a long time but exactly where we do not know.
 At some time in the 17th or 18th century, however, the then landlord on Ramsjö farm seems to have moved it to the courtyard next to the yellow big house which is now on the spot.